Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Fuzzy logic-based failure handling mechanism

 \subsection{Replication}

 Replication of the application only applies if the rate of unpredicted (immediate) failure is high.
 The failure rate cannot be calculated within the execution of a few application attempts.
-Due to this we considered at least 10 application executions before deciding whether replication was required or not.
+Due to this we are considering at least 10 application executions before deciding whether replication is required or not.
 The overall process of the failure handling process is presented in Figure \ref{fig_fi1}.